-Position of individual(s) Please explain Other, please MTN Group board has overall accountability for sustainability.
-Responsibility for oversight of MTN's sustainability activities is de specify legated to the social & ethics committee.
-Committee's mandate is to monitor the development or review of policies, governance Board/Executive structures & existing practices.
-Includes identifying gaps in the sustainability framework & ensuring improvements in sustainability Board reporting.
-The Group President & CEO has delegated executive responsibility to Group Chief Regulatory & Corporate Affairs Officer, to whom the Group Sustainability function reports.
-Group Sustainability function is responsible for all climate change & sustainability initiatives & issues, & focuses on building the foundations for a more sustainable business & implements environmental or social core business projects at both Group & operational level in partnership with business functions.
-Sustainability functions are fulfilled by technology, corporate services & other functions within the various countries
+Position of individual(s) Please explain Other, please specify Board/Executive Board MTN Group board has overall accountability for sustainability.
+Responsibility for oversight of sustainability activities is delegated to the social & ethics committee.
+The committee's mandate is to monitor the development or review of policies, governance structures & existing practices.
+Includes identifying gaps in the sustainability framework & ensuring improvements in sustainability reporting.
+The Group President and CEO has delegated executive responsibility to Group Chief Regulatory & Corporate Affairs Officer, to whom Group Sustainability reports.
+Group Sustainability under Group Corporate Affairs is responsible for all climate change & sustainability initiatives & issues, and focuses on building the foundations for a more sustainable business & implements environmental, social and governance core business projects at both Group and operational level in partnership with business functions and the markets.
+Sustainability related functions are fulfilled by technology, corporate services & other functions within the various countries.